cognitedata/reveal/apps/platypus-cdf-cli/README.md

 ## Login

+- Regular login (**default**) - via browser
+  `yarn login` will take you through login flow with a browser popup.
+This is ideal for users on any computer (non-machines).
+For machine oriented login flow, take a look at the next option - Client Credentials.

-- [Client Credential (**recommended**)](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) mode is designed for long lasting token where you will need to provide `client_id` and `client_secret` for your application, this kind of token are long lasting and meant for machine interactions like CI/CD.
+- [Client Credential](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) mode is designed for long lasting token where you will need to provide `client_id` and `client_secret` for your application, this kind of token are long lasting and meant for machine interactions like CI/CD.

   `platypus login --client-secret=<code>`